wasmerio/wasmer.io/_posts/wasmer-go-embedding-1.0.md

 result, _ := addOneNative(41)
 ```

-This example illustrates that even if the new API is more Go
+This example illustrates that even if the new API is more idiomatic,
-idiomatic, it's not at the price of losing information or features.
+it's not without being less expressive or losing features.

 ## Compilers and Engines

-Let's talk a moment about compilers and engines.
+Let's talk for a moment about compilers and engines.
 Compilers aim at
-compiling the WebAssembly modules into executable codes.
-Engines drive
+compiling WebAssembly modules into executable code.
+Engines drive the
-the compilation _and_ the execution of the WebAssembly modules.
+compilation _and_ the execution of the WebAssembly modules.
 This
-design provides a unique flexibility which allows Wasmer to be used in
+design provides unique flexibility which allows Wasmer to be used in
 various contexts.

 ### Cranelift has new companions: Singlepass and LLVM!